dimitrisdiam/ROBO_ADVISOR/README.md

 A robo-advisor works by first gathering information on a client through an online survey and then automatically suggests the appropriate portfolio investment for the client based on that data.

 * The risk allocation strategy, as well as the sectors selection, are based on sophisticated financial technics created for a target group of Luxembourgish adults between 20 and 30 years old.

+# yahoof.py
+It's the most important file about the project.
+Based on the yfinance library I managed to get the final cost of different ETFs for a specific long or short period.
+The algorithm provides many data like: self.token_dict: returns a dictionary with the names and all closing prices for every ETF in FIX_TOKEN, FIX_CRYPTO, and FIX_ESG in the specific period ( FROM_DAY & TO_DAY)